Drone regulations in Greece

 In Greece, the regulations of the European Aviation Safety Agency (EASA) apply.
 The following is a summary of the key facts.
 For a complete overview, read our article on the new EU drone regulation.

-National peculiarities in Greece
+National specificities in Greece

 Each country can define certain aspects of its drone regulations.
 For Greece, the following requirements apply in addition to the European regulations.